CL flickr

 My last day at the newspaper was Friday.
 It has been a pleasure over a 37-year career to have had a chance to annoy you, first as public editor and more recently as an editorial columnist, for the last eight years.
 Thanks to the newspaper for the platform and to you for reading.

 King has been a familiar voice on education and issues affecting Cobb County, where he lives.
 Earlier this year, he penned a poignant column about his wife Anne’s sudden death.
-(Full disclosure: I went to high school with King’s children.)
+(In the interest of full disclosure: I went to high school with his children.)

 If you want to get in touch with him, his personal e-mail is listed at the bottom of his final column.